 - mild cough

 - swollen neck glands

-Sometimes they can be caused by bacteria (strep throat).
-With bacterial infections you will usually feel sicker and take longer to get better.
+Sometimes sore throats they can be caused by bacteria (strep throat).
+With bacterial infections, you will usually feel sicker and take longer to get better.
 Your immune system may clear the strep throat or you may need an antibiotic.

 Over-the-counter painkillers can usually relieve the symptoms of a sore throat.

-While it may sound obvious, try to avoid hot food and hot drinks as this could irritate your throat.
+Try to avoid hot food and hot drinks as this could irritate your throat.
 Eat cool, soft food and drink cool or warm (not hot) liquids.
-Adults and older children can suck lozenges, hard sweets, ice cubes or ice lollies.

-To help relieve the pain and discomfort of a sore throat you can:
+To help relieve the pain and discomfort of a sore throat, it can help to use:

-Usually, you do not need to see a GP if you have a sore throat.
+Usually, you do not need to contact a GP or attend the emergency department, if you have a sore throat.

 - you have a sore throat and a very high temperature, or you feel hot and shivery